 We rely on several legal bases under the GDPR to collect, process, store, use and disclose the Personal Information of individuals residing in the European Union (EU), including:

-(a) where you have freely and expressly consented to the collection, use, processing and disclosure of your Personal Information for a specific purpose.
+(a) where you have freely and expressly consented to the collection, use, storage, processing and disclosure of your Personal Information for a specific purpose.
 The provision of Personal Information to us is voluntary.
 However, if you do not provide your Personal Information to us, we may not be able to provide you with access to, and use of, our products, services or site.
 You may withdraw your consent at any time by contacting us using the details below;

-(b) where the collection, use, processing and disclosure of your Personal Information is necessary for the performance of a contract to which you are a party.
+(b) where the collection, use, storage, processing and disclosure of your Personal Information is necessary for the performance of a contract to which you are a party.
 For example, when collection and use is necessary to fulfil our obligations to provide you with access to, and use of, our products, services or site;

-(c) for our legitimate business interests, including, but not limited to:
+(c) for our legitimate business interests, including:

 (i) providing, operating and improving our products, services or site;

 (ii) marketing new promotions, deals, offers, competitions, products, services provided by us or our Authorised Affiliates that we consider may interest or benefit you;